 One of the biggest mistakes I did when I first started throwing surprise parties was not having a theme.
 At first, it sounds like a good idea: without a theme, you can do whatever you want and don’t have to buy specific (or any…) decorations.
 I was wrong!

 Turns out, people love themes.
 Without theme, people are confused, don’t really know what to wear, and it just feels like a big gathering of people for no reason at your house.
 With a theme, people have an idea of what to wear, what to bring to eat/drink, and they walk into a festive, decorated atmosphere.
+When you have a theme you might also be interested in getting something like these Instagram Frames, so that when it comes to taking photos at your party you’ll have a more memorable moment taken.

 You don’t have to go all out when choosing a theme.
 Below are some of my favorites, and they are all pretty easy to set up.
 Personally, I’ve done two of the three themes below: a Disney theme and a black-and-white-and-red theme (yeah, just those colors.
 That was my theme… I know, I’m uncreative!) 🙂 But really, given the prevalence of all things Disney, everywhere, you’re sure to either have enough Disney stuff around your house or know enough people to cobble together a Disney party.
 Same goes for a black and white theme.